 Intellectual Property Theft

-In common usage, theft is the taking of another person’s property or services without that person’s permission or consent with the intent to deprive the rightful owner of it.
+In common usage, theft is the taking of another person’s property or services without that person’s permission or consent with the intent to deprive the rightful owner of it. — Wikipedia

 My fee was originally unchallenged: My quotation was sent and received in September 2017.
 Representatives of both organisations received my invoice in November 2017.
-I was informed by a senior representative that she would “facilitate payment”.
+I was informed by a senior representative that she would “facilitate payment.”
 Both my quotation and my invoice were accepted and unchallenged.
 There was no indication that either organisation had any reservations or second thoughts.

 My artwork was intentionally stolen: The artwork could only be obtained by improper means, as it was contained within a secure PDF document.
 The artwork was extracted from my proposal and manipulated; this can only be accomplished by a professional with knowledge of the relevant creative software.
-Clearly a representative from one of the companies (someone with questionable ethics) instructed a professional to effectively steal the logo from the proposal.
+Clearly, a representative from one of the companies (someone with questionable ethics) instructed a professional to effectively steal the logo from the proposal.

 My only contact throughout this fiasco was with the CEO of the Johannesburg firm.
-After I had discovered the theft and unlawful use of my design, I immediately communicated with her and the response was…
+After I had discovered the theft and unlawful use of my design, I immediately communicated with her, and the response was:

-It doesn’t refer to any discounts on your original fee as it is on the high side and we are unlikely to use the logo going forward”
+“It doesn’t refer to any discounts on your original fee as it is on the high side and we are unlikely to use the logo going forward.”

 This response did not address her promise to “investigate the matter” and makes no reference to the misdemeanour.
-I’m not sure what gave her the impression I would apply a discount and to say they “are unlikely to use the logo” after the fact they already used the logo is just idiotic.
+I’m not sure what gave her the impression I would apply a discount, and to say they “are unlikely to use the logo” after the fact they already used the logo is just idiotic.
 She later offered to pay 75% less than the amount I was owed, which I declined.
-I wanted full payment and in addition I wanted at least 50% of the fee by means of compensation for the misdemeanour.
+I wanted full payment and, in addition, I wanted at least 50% of the fee by means of compensation for the misdemeanour.
 Her response was:

 Given that the original assignment was not delivered as initially conceived and relations have since broken down and [name of company] is not going to use your design going forward, I do not see how we can resolve the matter as you suggest”

-At this point I felt as though I was having this discussion with a committee.
-“The original assignment was not delivered as initially conceived” suggests they approved the assignment in the first place and I delivered a brand proposal that was accepted and evaluated.
-So how was the assignment not delivered?
-Those involved clearly recognised the utility value of the logo they stole regardless of duration of use.
-In addition to full payment surely there should be compensation for bad faith… maybe even an apology?
-I reiterated my terms and the response was:
+At this point, I felt as though I was having this discussion with a committee.
+“The original assignment was not delivered as initially conceived” implies they approved the assignment in the first place—that I submitted a brand proposal that was accepted and evaluated.
+So how, then, was the assignment not delivered?
+Those involved clearly recognised the utility value of the logo they stole, regardless of how long they intended to use it.
+In addition to full payment, shouldn’t there be compensation for bad faith… maybe even an apology?

 The company has decided not to use the logo because it is too similar to that of another entity in the same line of business.

-So when is theft considered theft?
+So, when is theft considered theft?

 Comments